-All employees are responsible for maintaining the expectations of the Child Care Early Years Act and the City of Ottawa Public Health requirements as well the standards of Andrew Fleck Children's Services and the College of Early Child Educators to ensure the safety and well-being of each child.
-Staff will ensure on-going daily communication with our families, to share any concerns about the child's health and well-being including any diet, toileting, illness, or other changes in routine at home that may impact on the child's well-being.
-Parents/caregivers must review our "Sick Child Policy" at time of registration to ensure the health of everyone.
+All employees are responsible for maintaining the expectations of the Child Care Early Years Act and the City of Ottawa Public Health requirements as well the policies and philosophies of Andrew Fleck Children's Services and the College of Early Child Educators to ensure the safety and well-being of each child.
+Employees will ensure on-going daily communication with our families, to share any concerns about the child's health and well-being including any diet, toileting, sleeping, illness, or other changes in routine at home that may impact on the child's well-being.